isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-camp-out-in-your-backyard/index.md

 Charades is another outdoor game that both children and adults can play.
 Other games include twister board, interactive questions, a ring toss, and many others.
 ### 4. Scavenger Hunt
-If youre looking for Backyard�Camping Ideas for Toddlers you can consider the Scavenger Hunt.
+If youre looking for BackyardCamping Ideas for Toddlers you can consider the Scavenger Hunt.
 Kids will definitely love the backyard scavenger hunt.
 To make the game fun, you can write the names of different things in the backyard.
 For example, insects, trees, flowers, and many others.

 Instruct them to collect these items on paper bags.
 The kids can work individually or put them in groups.
 The group or individual that finds the most items becomes the winner.
 You can reward the winners with candies or glow sticks.
 ### 5. Make Memories